Tanimbar corella

-The Tanimbar corella (Cacatua goffiniana), also known as Goffin's cockatoo, is a species of cockatoo endemic to forests of Yamdena, Larat and Selaru, all islands in the Tanimbar Islands archipelago in Indonesia.
-It has been introduced to the Kai Islands, Indonesia, Puerto Rico and Singapore.
-This species was only formally described in 2004, after it was discovered that the previous formal descriptions pertained to individuals of a different cockatoo species, the Ducorps' or Solomons cockatoo (Cacatua ducorpsii).
+The Tanimbar corella (Cacatua goffiniana), also known as Goffin's cockatoo or Tanimbar cockatoo, is a species of cockatoo endemic to forests of Yamdena, Larat, and Selaru, all islands in the Tanimbar Islands archipelago in Indonesia.
+It has been introduced to the Kai Islands, Indonesia, Puerto Rico, and Singapore.
+This species was only formally described in 2004, after it was discovered that the previous formal descriptions pertained to individuals of a different cockatoo species, Ducorps' or Solomons cockatoo (Cacatua ducorpsii).
 Tanimbar corellas are the smallest of the white cockatoos.
-It is classified as Near Threatened due to deforestation and bird trade.
-It breeds well in captivity and there is a large avicultural population.
+It is classified as near threatened due to deforestation and cage-bird trade.
+It breeds well in captivity and a large avicultural population exists.

 Description

 Tanimbar corellas weigh, on average, about 250 g for females and 300 g for males.
 They are about 31 cm from head to tail.

 Like all members of the family Cacatuidae, the Tanimbar corella is crested, meaning it has a collection of feathers on its head that it can raise or lower.
-Its body is mainly covered with white feathers, with salmon or pink colored feathers between the beak and eyes.
-The deeper (proximal) parts of the crest feathers and neck feathers are also a salmon color, but the coloration here is hidden by the white color of the more superficial (distal) areas of these feathers.
+Its body is mainly covered with white feathers, with salmon- or pink-coloured feathers between the beak and eyes.
+The deeper (proximal) parts of the crest feathers and neck feathers are also a salmon colour, but the coloration here is hidden by the white colour of the more superficial (distal) areas of these feathers.
 The underside of its wing and tail feathers exhibit a yellowish tinge.
 The beak is pale grey and the eye colour is brown in females and black in males.
 The males are slightly larger, but otherwise look similar to the females.

 In captivity, Tanimbar corellas live up to 30 years, making them one of the shorter-lived cockatoo species.

 Breeding

 Not much is known about the breeding behaviour of this species in the wild.
-Their breeding season is unknown and little is known of their mating behaviors.
-2-3 eggs are laid per clutch.
+Their breeding season is unknown and little is known of their mating behaviour.
+Two or three eggs are laid per clutch.

-Virtually all knowledge of the this species' breeding habits comes from captive-bred populations.
-Aviculturists in the United Kingdom have reported that the Tanimbar corella breeds from late spring - with the eggs hatching before July after an incubation period of approximately 28 days, the nest being attended to by both parents.
-The hen feeds her offspring for approximately three weeks after fledging.
-No courtship behavior was observed between cock and hen prior to mating.
+Virtually all knowledge of this species' breeding habits comes from captive-bred populations.
+Aviculturists in the United Kingdom have reported that the Tanimbar corella breeds from late spring, with the eggs hatching before July after an incubation period around 28 days, the nest being attended to by both parents.
+The female feeds her offspring for roughly three weeks after fledging.
+No courtship behaviour was observed between cock and hen prior to mating.

 Conservation

-Due to ongoing habitat loss on Tanimbar, limited range and illegal hunting, the Tanimbar corella is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+Due to ongoing habitat loss on Tanimbar, limited range, and illegal hunting, the Tanimbar corella is evaluated as near threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.
 In the 1970s, Japanese loggers ravaged the islands.
 Many of the dazed, disoriented birds were captured for the pet trade.
-Although many died from stress during shipment, there may be a small silver lining behind this ecological disaster, because many Tanimbar corellas have reproduced in captive breeding programs.
-As such, there are now more Tanimbar corellas in captivity than in the wild.
+Although many died from stress during shipment, a small silver lining may remain behind this ecological disaster, because many Tanimbar corellas have reproduced in captive-breeding programs.
+As such, more Tanimbar corellas are now in captivity than in the wild.